SoyaBean123456/FCH-virus-combat-VarkCrona/README.md

 -   Increase efficiency of clinician in diagnosis and containment of COVid19
 -   Educate patients in the real-effect of virus

+## How we built it
+We have built an app that will cater for both clinicians and patients alike.
+The app will be oriented for clinicians by helping them in the assessment, diagnosis and management of the patient, and supporting education and accessibility of care for patients.
+To do so, we have analysed research papers from credible resources like WHO, CDC and MOH.
+We have also studied the essential features in existing mental health apps and how they are used to tailor self-care for a different group of audiences.

 ## Resources || Framework
 | Name | Link |
 |--|--|